 After you have mastered the coping skills taught in residential, you may be ready to start winding down the intensity of your treatment.
 There are three main levels of outpatient, all allowing you to live at home: partial hospitalization, which is more than 20 hours of therapy per week; intensive outpatient treatment, which is nine or more; and outpatient, which involves fewer than nine hours of treatment per week.

 If you or someone you know is currently struggling with addiction to benzodiazepines, Ocean Breeze Recovery can help.
 By calling us 24/7, you will be connected with an addiction specialist who will be able to sympathize with your struggle as well as get you the help you so desperately need.
 Don’t delay, call us now and start your journey to recovery, today!

 Herper, M, (September, 2010).
 America's Most Popular Mind Medicines.
 Forbes.
-Retrieved April, 2019 from from https://www.forbes.com/2010/09/16/prozac-xanax-valium-business-healthcare-psychiatric-drugs.html#10b28ba22e05
+Retrieved April, 2019 from https://www.forbes.com/2010/09/16/prozac-xanax-valium-business-healthcare-psychiatric-drugs.html#10b28ba22e05

 Griffin, C, (July, 2013).
 Benzodiazepine Pharmacology and Central Nervous System–Mediated Effects.
 US National Library of Medicine.
-Retrieved April, 2019 from from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3684331/
+Retrieved April, 2019 from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3684331/

 Greenberg, Michael I. (2001, December).
 Emergency Medicine News.
 Benzodiazepine Withdrawal.
-Retrieved from from https://journals.lww.com/em-news/fulltext/2001/12000/Benzodiazepine_Withdrawal__Potentially_Fatal,.13.aspx
+Retrieved from https://journals.lww.com/em-news/fulltext/2001/12000/Benzodiazepine_Withdrawal__Potentially_Fatal,.13.aspx